digitalcytometry/ecotyper/README.md

 Discovery dataset name : "Carcinoma"
 ```

-*Discovery dataset name* should contain name of the discovery dataset used for defining cell states.
+*Discovery dataset name* should contain the name of the discovery dataset used for defining cell states.
 By default, the only accepted values are *Carcinoma* and *Lymphoma* (case sensitive), which will recover the cell states that we defined across carcinomas and in lymphoma, respectively.
 If the user defined cell states in their own data (**Tutorials 4-6**), the name of the discovery dataset is the value provided in the *Discovery dataset name* field of the configuration file used for running discovery.
 For this tutorial, we set the name of the discovery dataset to *Carcinoma*.

 #### Recovery dataset name